BUHAVE > Career Guide > How To Become A Diesel Mechanic?

 For the most part, the diesel mechanical duties include:

-• Check the engine and find problems with it
+• Check the engine to identify problems

-• Make the engine oil change
+• Perform regular engine oil changes

 Steps to Become a Diesel Mechanic